 Strategies – Combination Orders

 The Trading System supports the trading of Strategies also referred to as Combination Orders, which will trade in a separate Order Book.
 The Exchange may list Futures or Options, but not Futures and Options combinations for trading, and users may create their own tailor made combination (TMC) for Futures or Options combinations not already defined in the Trading System.
 Combination Orders consisting solely of Call or Put Options of the same underlying and Expiry but with different strikes must include at least one buy and one sell leg.
 Market participants may submit Combination Orders that, if matched, will simultaneously trade the referenced single leg Instruments according to the specified strategy without execution risk.
 Combination Orders will first execute against respective legs of Orders before executing against other Combination Orders within the Combination Order Book.
 Once implemented, a TMC Order Book is visible to the entire market and lives throughout its defined lifetime from one to ten days (or less, if a single leg expires).
-Quotes and Orders are permitted in Combination Order Books.

 *****

-Implied Orders

-The Exchange offers Implied Out and Implied In Order functionality.
-Whereas Combination Orders specify a quantity and whether they are buying or selling the combination upfront, Implied Orders are automatic derived Limit Orders generated by the Trading System for the purpose of trading various combinations.
-If an Implied Out Order is automatically generated by the Trading System which seeks to establish a derived Limit Order more aggressive than the Order Price Limits, the derived Limit Order will re-price at prices at pre-set standard limits “price limit bands” pursuant to the Rules in Chapter IV, Section 8.
-If a potential Implied Out Order attempts to establish a derived Limit Order inferior to the price limit bands, the derived Limit Order will not be generated.
-Implied Out Orders do not impact derivation of the Order Price Limit Protection reference price.
-Implied Out Orders are not generated for Inter-Commodity Spreads or Combination Orders whereby the ratio of any one leg to another is not equal to one.
-Implied Out Orders will not generate for any Tailor Made Combination Order (Tailor Made) that is originated by a Futures Participant or its Authorized Traders or Authorized Customers.
-Quotes can be used as reference markets for Implied Orders.
-An Implied Order cannot be an FOK or IOC.

-Implied Out Orders are calculated and inserted into the single Order Book legs.
-Implied Out Orders advertise the liquidity available in the marketplace due to the Combination Orders, and increase the possibility of executing Combination (Strategy) Orders.
-Implied Out Orders are generated only during automatic matching (the Open Session).
-Implied Out Order dissemination is via ITCH Market Data, except for Inter-Commodity Spreads.

-The Exchange offers Implied In Order functionality, which derives its price and quantity from the net differential from the best prices as between two contract months for a Contract).
-The Exchange will not disseminate these Orders via ITCH Market Data.
-Consequently the Participants and Users will need to calculate their own (deterministic) set of Implied In Orders locally (e.g. via ISV or proprietary graphical user interface).
-Implied In Orders are generated only during automatic matching (the Open Session).

-A Combination & Implied Orders Technical Reference Document is posted on the Exchange’s website.

 Trade at Settlement